UBC-MDS/ds-toolbox/chapters/en/module7.md

 <choice id="2">

 <opt text="True">
-You can open a Markdown document with any text editor, since it only contains plain text.
-However, you can view <b>rendered output</b> only in environments that support displaying Markdown output, such as JupyterLab or GitHub.
+You can <b>open</b> a Markdown document with any text editor, since it only contains plain text.
+However, you can view <b>rendered output</b> only in environments that support displaying Markdown output, such as JupyterLab, VS Code, and GitHub.
 </opt>

 <opt text="False" correct="true">